The male zebra finch creates a unique song by drawing inspiration from its parent or tutor

 The zebra finch can construct a nest almost anywhere, including trees, bushes, or burrows, out of grasses, feathers, or wool.

 The scientific name of the zebra finch is Taeniopygia guttata.
 Guttata is derived from a Latin term that means spotted or speckled.
 The zebra finch belongs to the family of tropical Australian/Asian finches called estrildids.
 The genus to which it belongs is far less certain, however.
 Some experts have classified the zebra finch (and the closely related double-barred finch) in the genus Poephila, while others insist on a separate genus of Taeniopygi.
-Most analysis supports the latter notion that both the zebra and double-barred finch are members of their own separate genus.
+Most analyses support the latter notion that both the zebra and double-barred finch are members of their own separate genus.
 There are also two subspecies of zebra finch, one from the island of Timor and the other from Australia.

 Health and Entertainment for your Zebra Finch